Useful Info for Team Members

 Public Liability Insurance

-To take part in markets or sell in shops you will be required to have public liability insurance for your business.
-This website explains the purpose of the insurance and provides some helpful links to places to purchase craft insurance
+To take part in events most will require you to have public liability insurance for your business.
+This is a requirement for all of our markets and also for selling in our shops.
+This website explains the purpose of the insurance and provides some helpful links to places to purchase craft insurance.

 Registering your Business & Tax

 If you have set up a business and intend to make a profit from your business you will need to register as self-employed and fill in a self assessment.
-You will need to keep a record of all your money coming in and all of your money coming out, including all receipts.
-We recommend setting up a separate bank account for your business instead of using your personal bank account (an additional account can be set up in your own name but there are also paid business accounts available moneysavingexpert.com/banking/small-business )
+You will need to keep a record of all your money coming in and all of your money coming out, including all receipts - these receipts need to be kept for 5 years.
+We recommend setting up a separate bank account for your business instead of using your personal bank account (an additional account can be set up in your own name (with no cost) but there are also paid business accounts if you wanted to have the account in your business name.
+There is more information available on this website about the best deal for business accounts: moneysavingexpert.com/banking/small-business )

 Gloucester Green Market, Oxford